kbalog/uis-dat640-fall2019/assignments/assignment-3/README.md

 ### Relevance judgments

 The [qrels.csv](data/qrels.csv) file contains the relevance judgments for the queries in `data/queries.txt`.
 Each line contains the relevance label for a query-entity pair.
-Relevance ranges from 0 to 2, where 0 is non-relevant, 1 is somewhat relevant, and 2 is highly relevant.
+Relevance ranges from 0 to 2, where 0 is non-relevant, 1 is (somewhat) relevant, and 2 is highly relevant.

+Since EntityId-s may contain commas, they are enclosed in double quotes.

 ```
 QueryId,EntityId,Relevance
-INEX_LD-2009022,<dbpedia:Afghan_cuisine>,0
-INEX_LD-2009022,<dbpedia:Akan_cuisine>,0
-INEX_LD-2009022,<dbpedia:Ambuyat>,0
-INEX_LD-2009022,<dbpedia:American_Chinese_cuisine>,1
+INEX_LD-2009022,"<dbpedia:Afghan_cuisine>",0
+INEX_LD-2009022,"<dbpedia:Akan_cuisine>",0
+INEX_LD-2009022,"<dbpedia:Ambuyat>",0
+INEX_LD-2009022,"<dbpedia:American_Chinese_cuisine>",1
 ...
 ```